-- (b) Each pilot may take one break within their program (Known, Free, or Unknown) without penalty.
-Any optional break symbol, if depicted on the Form B/C, will be ignored. - (c) The Chief Judge will record all interruptions during a pilot's sequence on the Chief Judge's Penalty Form, but the first interruption observed will be considered the optional break and not penalized.
+- (b) Each pilot may take one break within their program (Known, Free, or Unknown) without penalty. - (c) The Chief Judge will record all interruptions during a pilot's sequence on the Chief Judge's Penalty Form, but the first interruption observed will be considered the optional break and not penalized.
 Any additional interruptions during the sequence will be penalized in the usual manner. - (d) Competitors may not land between parts of the program during an optional break.
 (Gliders: See 4.19.6) - (e) In the event weather conditions improve to meet the requirements of 4.19.2, the Contest Jury may remove the optional break.
 In that case, a notice that the optional break has been removed will be given to the remaining competitors a minimum of 10 minutes before flight and competitors may no longer take a break without penalty.